William Sinclair-Burgess: Military career

-First World War
+World War I

 In late 1913 Burgess was sent to Tasmania on exchange with the Australian Military Forces.
 When the First World War broke out in August 1914, he joined the Australian Imperial Force (AIF) rather than returning to New Zealand to volunteer for the New Zealand Expeditionary Force.
 He embarked for the Middle East with the 3rd Australian Field Artillery Brigade on 20 October 1914 aboard the P&O liner Geelong.

 During the Gallipoli campaign, Burgess, now a major, commanded the 9th (Tasmanian) Battery.
 However, the guns of his battery were not landed until early May 1915.
 He and his men took over the guns of 7th Battery, allowing its personnel some rest.
 On 5 May, while reporting the location of Turkish artillery positions to his commander, Colonel Charles Rosenthal, he was wounded by shelling.
 His injuries required hospital treatment but he returned to the front on 17 May.
 Eventually poor health led to his evacuation from Gallipoli in October 1915.
 For his services during the campaign, he was awarded the Distinguished Service Order.
 Promoted to lieutenant colonel in March 1916 and given command of the 3rd Australian Field Artillery Brigade, he served on the Western Front.

 Burgess particularly distinguished himself in action from July to September 1916 during the Battle of the Somme and was awarded the Croix de Officier of France's highest order, the Légion d’honneur (Legion of Honour) in May 1917.
 Burgess was one of only 14 members of the New Zealand Military Forces to be decorated with the Legion of Honour during the war.

 In 1917, Burgess was promoted to temporary brigadier general and appointed Commander, Royal Artillery of the 4th Australian Division.
 He served in this capacity for the remainder of the war, by the end of which he had been mentioned in despatches six times.
 He received a number of honours, including being made a Companion of the Order of the Bath and a Companion of the Order of St Michael and St George.
 He also received the Distinguished Service Medal from the government of the United States, having been attached to the 27th Division for a time.
 He was discharged from the AIF on 18 July 1919.